What label do you use when you travel and combine your business affairs with leisure? Is it bleisure? Or do you prefer to say bizcation?

 Annually in Europe, 30 percent of travelers are businesspeople.
 Ostensibly, many are increasingly adding days to their business travels to take a leisure break.
 Hoteliers welcome the trend.

-“More than one in two bleisure travellers bring a family member or significant other with them and pay the excess,” says Michelle Mangan, who coordinates digital marketing for The Europe Hotel & Resort in Fossa, Killarney, Co. in Kerry, Ireland.
+“More than one in two bleisure travelers bring a family member or significant other with them and pay the excess,” says Michelle Mangan, who coordinates digital marketing for The Europe Hotel & Resort in Fossa, Killarney, Co. in Kerry, Ireland.

 “The three most popular bleisure activities are sightseeing, dining and arts or culture,” she explains.
 She would know.
 The Europe Hotel & Resort is a five-star luxury hotel.